Communication Minor

 Students will apply the Microsoft Office skills which they have acquired to the creation of a number of real world professional communication documents and presentations.
 Students in the Professional Communications program must use Office applications effectively, carefully considering the purpose, function, audience, and venue of individual projects.
 This upper division course provides a range of assignments that reflect real world writing and speaking projects.
 Prerequisite(s): EGL 102 and junior level status

 This course is designed to provide an overview of the complete process of professional communication from clarification of the problem to the presentation to the final product.
 The elements of communication theory are covered, as well as the criteria by which to judge the adequacies of existing theories and the techniques for developing new ones.
 Students will have the opportunity to work with actual communications issues within industry and present their findings in a written, oral, or visual format.
 This is a writing-intensive course.
-Note: Students cannot earn credit for PCM 313 and 313W; PCM 313W can be used to fulfill the writing intensive requirement.
 Prerequisite(s): EGL 101 and EGL 102 with a grade of C or higher.